Preston (Google Maps location)

 And since I know nothing about dolls, other than they are of course an evil race of oppressed minions hellbent on overtaking human society and becoming our slave-driving dead-eyed overlords, that is.
-But you knew that already, as I’ve had run-ins with their kind before; like here, at the East Haddam Historical Society and here, at the Plainville Historic Center for just two examples.
+But you knew that already, as I’ve had run-ins with their kind before; just check the creepy dolls tag on CTMQ.

 Oh you better believe I kept close watch on Damian as he blithely walked among the enemy at the Young at Heart shop/museum.
 You just never know.

 Okay, so why am I insisting that this place is a museum?
-First, I swear to a plate of Flying Spaghetti that there used to be a sign in the window which said “Museum.”
+First, the sign in the window says “Museum.”
 That’s the only way this place ever landed on my list.
 And even so, check out their pink brochure (available only at Young at Heart as best I can tell) – here, clearly, it says, “MUSEUM DISPLAY – Antique & Modern Collectible Dolls.”
 And brother, you better believe that that qualifies in my book.
 Even disregarding all that, this place has over 2000 dolls!